-Fraud is the intentional deception of a person or entity for monetary or personal gain.
-Fraudulent acts include any form of false statement, misrepresentation, or deceitful conduct.
+Fraud is the intentional deception of a person, group, or organization for monetary or personal gain.
+Fraudulent activity includes any form of false statement, misrepresentation, or deceitful conduct.

-Since the inherent motive of fraud is to conceal the deception, it is difficult to detect fraud in the real-world environment.
-Especially in large corporations with interconnected processes and systems, analyzing the root cause of discrepancies then identifying the ulterior motive fraudulent is becoming a major challenge for organizations worldwide.
+Since the inherent motive of fraud is to commit and conceal the deception, preventing and detecting fraud is difficult in the real-world environment.
+Especially in large corporations with interconnected processes and systems, analyzing the root cause of discrepancies then identifying the ulterior motive fraudulent is becoming a significant challenge for organizations worldwide.

 Prevention and early detection are crucial to reducing the instances of fraud in an organization.
-Internal controls play a key role in reducing the opportunities available to commit fraud.
-By implementing the following anti-fraud internal controls and practices, organizations can expect considerably lower losses due to fraud.
+Internal controls play a crucial role in reducing the opportunities available to commit fraud.
+By implementing the following anti-fraud internal controls, and best practices for preventing and detecting fraud, organizations can expect considerably lower losses due to fraud.

 Segregation of Duties

-As per ACFE’s 2014 report, a significant portion of asset misappropriation schemes involve situations in which an employee makes a claim for reimbursement of fictitious or inflated business expenses.
-In order to prevent such schemes, management should ensure that the relevant policies and procedures surrounding employee reimbursements are communicated to employees and make updates whenever deemed necessary.
+According to the ACFE’s 2020 Report to the Nation, a significant portion of asset misappropriation schemes involve situations in which an employee claims reimbursement of fictitious or inflated business expenses.
+Management should ensure that the relevant policies and procedures surrounding employee reimbursements are communicated to employees and update whenever deemed necessary.
 Moreover, the approval flow for such reimbursements should include, along with the direct supervisor, other key stakeholders, such as affected business team members, payroll, or internal audit.

-Federal corporate whistleblower laws, such as the Sarbanes-Oxley Act and the Dodd-Frank Act, encourage the implementation of a robust corporate whistleblower mechanism.
-They do this by not only protecting the interests of employees, private contractors, and sub-contractors, but also by creating an awards program to reward whistleblowers.
-In spite of these federal regulations, the ultimate responsibility of implementing a strong whistleblower program lies with Management.
+Federal corporate whistleblower laws, such as the Sarbanes-Oxley Act and the Dodd-Frank Act, encourage implementing a robust corporate whistleblower mechanism.
+They do this by protecting the interests of employees, private contractors, and sub-contractors and creating an awards program to reward whistleblowers.
+Despite these federal regulations, the ultimate responsibility of implementing a solid whistleblower program lies with management.
 Historically, internal employee tip-offs have provided the best means of fraud detection.
-Hence, Management cannot afford to neglect having an internal whistleblower mechanism within their organization.
+Hence, management cannot afford to neglect to have an internal whistleblower mechanism within their organization.

 Periodic Reconciliation of Bank Accounts

-Bank reconciliations highlight the differences between the cash per balance sheet and bank statement, while also confirming accuracy of the data recorded in the organization’s cash ledger.
-Depending on the size of the organization, bank reconciliations are performed on a daily, weekly, or monthly basis.
-The core duty of performing a bank reconciliation is not just to identify unexpected differences, but also entails preventing future occurrences, such as: accounting delays, restricting auto-debits to vendors, etc.
+Bank reconciliations highlight the differences between the cash per balance sheet and bank statement while also confirming the data recorded in the organization’s cash ledger.
+Depending on the organization’s size, bank reconciliations are performed daily, weekly, or monthly.
+The core duty of performing a bank reconciliation is to identify unexpected differences and prevent future occurrences, such as accounting delays, restricting auto-debits to vendors, etc.

-In conclusion, it is Management’s proactive approach towards fraud detection and prevention, coupled with strong internal controls, which will ultimately decrease the opportunities to commit fraud and instill an ethical culture within an organization.
+In conclusion, management’s proactive approach towards detecting fraud and preventing fraud, coupled with strong internal controls, will ultimately decrease the opportunities to commit fraud and instill an ethical culture within an organization.